kirsijo/unit_testing_BCHelsinki/Jokela_Kirsi_book/getTotalPriceOfBooksByAuthorTestCases.md

-Returns the total sum of prices per author. searchValue is the author of the book to be searched. total cumulative price of books matching the searchValue.
+Returns the total sum of prices per author. searchValue is the author of the book to be searched.
+Returns total cumulative price of books matching the searchValue.

-if no book with the given searchValue is  found throws an exeption `'nothing found with given'`.
+If no book with the given searchValue is  found throws an exeption `'nothing found with given'`.
 If a parameter searchValue is missing, an exeption `'missing parameter'` is thrown.

 # Test 1: return the total price of books for 'Felix Harris'